yl7408/ATM-machine/README.md

 # ATM-machine
-Created a mimic atm machine with c++ oop method
+Created a mimic atm machine with c++ oop method.
+It is a program that simulates ATM with c++.